-Roasted Potato Salad is next-level potato salad.
+Roasted Potato Salad is a next-level potato salad.
 The potatoes are roasted prior to combining all the ingredients and what you get is flavor-loaded goodness in every single bite.
 Once you try this roasted version, regular ole potato salad will pale in comparison!
-Looking for more great potluck options?
-Try my Bacon Chicken Bites or Macaroni Salad!
+I also have Dill Pickle Roasted Potato Salad, should you want to add some fun!
+And, for another delicious variation of potato salad, try my German Potato Salad with Kielbasa!

 What is Roasted Potato Salad?